Fenchel-Rockafellar Theorem in Infinite Dimensions via Generalized Relative Interiors: On Generalized Relative Interiors

 \section{On Generalized Relative Interiors}

 In this section we introduce some standard notation and definitions from convex analysis in topological vector spaces used throughout the paper.
-The reader can find more details in the book by Z\u{a}linnescu \cite{z}.
+The reader can find more details in the book by Z\u{a}linescu \cite{z}.
 We also provide a survey with detailed clarifications of some known facts involving the generalized relative interiors of convex sets.
 Throughout this paper, consider a real Hausdorff topological vector space $X$ with its topological dual $X^*$ and the canonical pairing $\la x^*,x\ra:=x^*(x)$ with $x\in X$ and $x^*\in X^*$.
+For a nonempty subset $\Omega$ of $X$, $\Omega$ is a {\em cone} if $tw\in\Omega$ whenever $w\in\Omega$ and $t\ge0$, and the {\em conic hull} of $\Omega$ is defined by $\cone(\Omega):=\big\{tw\in X\;|\;t\ge 0,\;w\in \Omega\big\}$.